 Spouse.
-A person of the opposite sex to whom You are married at the relevant time by a religious or civil ceremony effective under the laws of the state in which the marriage was contracted.
+A person of the opposite biological sex to whom You are married at the relevant time by a religious or civil ceremony effective under the laws of the state in which the marriage was contracted.
+GuideStone does not recognize common law marriage.
+Notwithstanding any definitions or understandings to the contrary that are or could be provided in connection with products or services made available to individuals by or through GuideStone Financial Resources of the Southern Baptist Convention, these definitions are controlling in all matters related to the coverages and benefits (including all ancillary benefits and coverages) provided for GuideStone members.